Snowflake-Labs/terraform-provider-snowflake/docs/resources/api_authentication_integration_with_jwt_bearer.md

 - `name` (String) Specifies the identifier (i.e. name) for the integration.
 This value must be unique in your account.
 Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`
 - `oauth_assertion_issuer` (String)
 - `oauth_client_id` (String) Specifies the client ID for the OAuth application in the external service.
 - `oauth_client_secret` (String) Specifies the client secret for the OAuth application in the ServiceNow instance from the previous step.
 The connector uses this to request an access token from the ServiceNow instance.
+External changes for this field won't be detected.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

 ### Optional